 Figure 13: Compilation Example for Dependent Functions

-are compiled as context switching functions provided by the sandbox mechanism. unchecked(x) e is compiled to sandbox_call(x, e), where we call the sandbox to execute expression e with the arguments x. checked(x) e is com- piled to callback(x, e), where we perform a callback to a checked block code e inside a sandbox.
-In CHECKEDCBOX, We adopt an aggressive execution scheme that directly learns pointer addresses from compiled assembly to make the callback happen.
+are compiled as context switching functions provided by the sandbox mechanism.
+Unchecked(x) e is compiled to sandbox_call(x, e), where we call the sandbox to execute expression e with the arguments x. checked(x) e is compiled to callback(x, e), where we perform a callback to a checked block code e inside a sandbox.
+In CHECKEDCBOX, we adopt an aggressive execution scheme that directly learns pointer addresses from compiled assembly to make the callback happen.
 In the formalism, we rely on the type system to guarantee the context switching without creating the extra function calls for simplicity.

 Function Pointers and Calls.
 Function pointers are dealt

-and Γ; Θ; m e e˙ : τ for some τ respectively. Γ is omitted from the notation since the well-formedness of ϕ and its consistency with respect to Γ imply that e must be closed under ϕ, allowing us to recover Γ from ϕ.
+and Γ; Θ; m e e˙ : τ for some τ, respectively. Γ is omitted from the notation since the well-formedness of ϕ and its consistency with respect to Γ imply that e must be closed under ϕ, allowing us to recover Γ from ϕ.

-Finally, we use · ∗ to denote the transitive closure of the
+Finally, we used · ∗ to denote the transitive closure of the

 reduction relation of COREC.
 Unlike the CORECHKCBOX, the semantics of COREC does not distinguish checked and unchecked regions.

-Fig. 14 gives an overview of the simulation theorem.6 The simulation theorem is specified in a way that is similar to the one by Merigoux et al. [18].
+Fig. 14 gives an overview of the simulation theorem6.
+The simulation theorem is specified in a way that is similar to the one by Merigoux et al. [18].

 An ordinary simulation property would replace the mid- dle and bottom parts of the figure with the following: